 ‘Mystery man is a Geordie’: The story of Newcastle’s strangest ever goalscorer

-It would have been a reoccurring daydream for any Newcastle United fan growing up in the 1990s – Kevin Keegan whisks you from obscurity, hurls you a black and white shirt and tells you you’re going to play for his star-studded side.
+It would have been a reoccurring daydream for any Newcastle United fan growing up in the 1990s – Kevin Keegan whisks you from obscurity, gives you a black and white shirt and then tells you you’re going to play for his star-studded side.

 Just for good measure, you mark the occasion with a goal, immortalising yourself into club folklore.

 For most people, playing out that fantasy in their head is as close as they’ll ever come to playing for the Magpies, but that dream became reality for Steve Guinan, who must hold the title for Newcastle’s most obscure goalscorer.

 The bizarre moment occurred on a late spring evening in May 1996, a couple of days after the curtain had come down on a painful season for Keegan’s side, who had allowed Manchester United to steal the Premier League title from under their noses despite boasting a 12-point lead in January.